Students with Disabilities

-Remember the Career & Student Success Advisors are here to help - you can set up a meeting to go through your resume, a job interview preparation or just general advice as you begin your job search.
+Remember the Career & Student Success Advisors are here to help - you can set up a meeting to explore career options, get help with job interview preparation, or just for general advice as you begin your job search.

 - Ask anyone you know who works there.
 They may be aware of an employee who was accommodated.
 Is it a high pressure workplace (eg. Do people eat lunch at their desks?
 Do staff take breaks?)
 Are people collegial, friendly?